just-buildsystem/justbuild/share/man/just.1.md

 details.
 Supported by: install-cas.

+**`--archive`**
+Instead of installing the requested tree, install an archive with the content of the tree.
+It is a user error to specify **`--archive`** and not request a tree.
+Supported by: install-cas.

 **`--raw-tree`**
 When installing a tree to stdout, i.e., when no option **`-o`** is given, dump the raw tree rather than a pretty-printed version.
+This option is ignored if **`--archive`** is given.
 Supported by: install-cas.

 **`-P`**, **`--sub-object-path`** *`PATH`*